northgrove/AzureSecurityTraining/README.md

 Before the end of your first 30 days, you'll be notified and have the chance to upgrade and start paying only for the resources you use beyond the free amounts.
 > The organizor or instructor, etc taks no responsibility for any cost this lab my generate in your subscription.

+> If you have trouble creating a free Azure Subscription Trial, contact kjetil.nordlund@microsoft.com to get a Azure Promo pass to exchange into a subscription with free credit (en Azure Tenant is still required)

 ### Instructions:
 1. Open an **In-Private** session in your web browser and navigate to https://azure.microsoft.com/en-us/free
 2. On the main part of this page, click **Start free** and use your Microsoft Account credentials to you to login to Azure Portal.